rmtuckerphx/alexa-skill-serverless-starter-template/README.md

 | YOUR_ROLE_ARN | Optional.
 Used during debugging and testing so that Lambda role has trust relationship with test user.
 Set by `npm run configure:rolearn:dev` which is run by `npm run deploy:dev:sls` |

 There are three ways you can update these placeholder values:
-1. Manually open each file and replace the placeholder value with the actual value
+1. Run `npm run configure` with no parameters.
+You will be prompted for values. (recommended)
-2. Run `npm run configure` with no parameters.
-You will be prompted for values.
+2. Manually open each file and replace the placeholder value with the actual value
 3. Run the configure command with parameters:

 ```bash
 $ npm run configure -- --skillName 'Fun Facts' --skillNamespace 'organization-skillname' --region 'us-east-1'
 ```
-Note: Make sure to include the "--" after the word, configure.
+Note: Make sure to include the "--" after the word `configure`.

 ### Create an AWS IAM Admin User
 This step is not specifically required for setting up this project, but it is a best practice to protect your AWS root user.